-- to ensure a resolution.
-One in 5 customers prefer to complete a device-related journey via app only.

-- to practical dDLM applications:

-dDLM may not be a familiar term

-for consumers, but once it is

-explained, they respond positively to

-the concept. dDLM builds on three

-value drivers of remote intelligence,

-channel consistency, and device

-history awareness.
-Three out of 4

-customers said they would switch

-to an operator that provides dDLMbased apps and services and said

-it would increase their loyalty to their

-current operator, if offered.
+dDLM may not be a familiar term for consumers, but once it is explained, they respond positively to the presented experience. dDLM builds on three value drivers of remote intelligence, channel consistency, and device history awareness.
+3 out of 4 customers said they would switch to an operator that provides dDLM-based apps and services - and said it would increase their loyalty to their current operator, if offered.
 Conclusion:

 Customers are frustrated with the device journey experiences and demand effective digitalfirst solutions.
 The technology is readily available (dDLM) and the case study (see page 17) shows how operators can differentiate themselves in the eye of the consumer, especially as a first mover.

-Why Read This Report

-For nearly seven billion people, the smartphone delivers immense fun and utility.
-They love the experience of using apps and websites to fuel their digital life.
+Why Read This Report For nearly seven billion people, the smartphone delivers immense fun and utility.
+They love the experience of using apps and web sites to fuel their digital life.
 But when it comes to smartphone 'device journeys', the opposite is true.
 What do we mean by 'device journeys'?
 It starts with the activation and onboarding of a new phone (usually with a trade-in) and then continues over the customer lifecycle with phone support and potential repairs.
 Eventually, the customer upgrades to a new phone and the process starts again.
 Unfortunately, the device journey experience for most customers is not great.
 Often, they are confused about who should provide these services.
 And they find the process frustrating, with too many manual and disjointed steps, which are not connected across channels.
 Digital-first device lifecycle management solves these problems. dDLM makes everything quicker.
-It reduces friction and it gives customers (and operators) control of their journeys with seamless digital-first processes.

-Digital-first device lifecycle management presents a huge opportunity for mobile operators and ecosystem players.

-Operators are ideally placed to take advantage of the dDLM opportunity.
+It reduces friction.
+And it gives customers (and operators) control of their journeys with seamless digitalfirst processes.
+Digital-first device lifecycle management presents huge a opportunity for mobile operators and ecosystem players.
+Operators cannot are ideally placed to take advantage of the dDLM opportunity.
 Why?
 As they provide access to the network through a rate plan, they are the primary owner of the relationship with the customer.
 They also have foundational assets such as retail stores, call centers and proprietary apps that enable customer journeys.
 So how do customers feel about their device journeys now?
 Where is the friction?
 What would improve their experiences?
 And where do operators fit in?
 To find out, we surveyed 23,000 mobile phone customers in 2022 across six countries and in the US/UK in 2023.
 It is the biggest ever global research of device journeys.
 The survey revealed insights on:

-- Customer satisfaction levers - Customer friction points
+- Customer satisfaction levers

+- Customer friction points

-- Attitudes toward lifecycle experiences - Before and after proof points of successful dDLM implementation - Concept test insights of practical dDLM applications - Manufacturer experience comparisons (Apple vs. Samsung vs. Android others).
+- Attitudes toward lifecycle experiences

+- Before and after proof points of successful dDLM implementation

+- Concept test insights of

+practical dDLM applications

+- Manufacturer experience comparisons (Apple vs. Samsung vs Android others).

-The results were fascinating - and encouraging for any operator aspiring to improve the device lifecycle experience.
+The results were fascinating - and encouraging for any operator aspiring to improving the device lifecycle experience.

 NPS Scores Decline for Device Journeys Beyond Trade-in

 Customers are still frustrated with care, support and repairs

 This study observed three general causes of friction, which hamper all device journeys:

 A lack of remote intelligence

 This keeps customers or frontline employees from solving requests on their own, e.g., trade-in price, repair need and resolution path, device self-help.

+2

 An unconnected and inconsistent experience

-Levels of service vary depending on whether the customer is on the device, online, on a call with care or in the store.
+Levels of service vary depending on whether the customer is on the device, online, on a call with care, or in the store.
 This leads to customer confusion and frontline friction.
-3

 Limited data on device history

 Customers who switch channels often end up starting the process all over again.

 What is dDLM?